sanishsuwal7/Neurips-CogInterp/README.md

 - quantus (for computing several metrics for saliency maps)
 - Ranger Optimizer (for optimizing ResNet model during training)
 - craft-xai (for concept explainability)
+- download and place the imagenette dataset inside a folder named "dataset" in the same level as code folder

 ## File Structure